-The Negatives of Borrowing Student Loans
+The Downside of Borrowing Student Loans—Especially Sallie Mae Private Student Loans

 Are you struggling to pay back student loans?
 Have you defaulted because you cannot afford to pay such high monthly fees?
 Well, you are not alone.
 You are one of the millions of people living in America today that owe the bank and the student loan corporations your life.
 Oh, you think I am exaggerating?
 Let me show you how the student loan corporations, banks, and even schools work together to keep you in debt and free from enjoying a debtless existence...free to work in a career that you have always wanted to have.
 Unfortunately, if you take on student loans, especially private student loans, this freedom will not be in your near future.
 I know I seem very cynical and pessimistic, but I have seen firsthand the deceit and lies that the student loan corporations will spew to get you to buy into their schemes.
 Let me tell you a bit about it and the many reasons why you should NOT get yourself into student loan debt.